Trans Australia Airlines: Beginnings

 With the bill suitably amended to remove the monopoly provisions, the Australian National Airways Commission came into existence in February 1946.
 The commissioners themselves were prominent high-achievers, including the director-general of civil aviation, the deputy director, a Labor party luminary and former member of the Commonwealth Bank board, the director-general of posts and telegraphs, and the assistant secretary of the Treasury.
 The commission was to be chaired by Arthur Coles.

 Coles was one of the richest men in Australia and the co-founder of the Coles Group.
-By this time, however, Coles had withdrawn from the active management of the family business.
+By this time, Coles had withdrawn from the active management of the family business.
 He was 'a great believer in competition for business' and would not have accepted the post of Chairman of the ANAC had the monopoly provision been retained.

 The Commission decided on the name "Trans-Australia Airlines", applied to the Treasury for a preliminary advance of £10,000 and set about making plans, recruiting staff, and purchasing equipment.
-Reg Ansett, proprietor of the small Victorian company Ansett Airways was quick to offer to get the new airline off to a flying start by selling his entire operation to the ANAC as a going concern, including (if desired) his own services as managing agent.
+Reg Ansett, proprietor of the small Victorian company Ansett Airways was quick to offer to get the new airline off to a flying start by selling his entire operation to the ANAC as a going concern, including, if desired, his own services as managing agent.
 The asking price, the Commission decided, was optimistic, and Ansett declined a more modest counter offer.

 There was considerable correspondence between the Commission and Ivan Holyman, the Chairman of ANA, with a view to recruiting Holyman as General Manager of TAA at the princely salary of £10,000 pa, and, when that offer was declined, of buying the near-monopoly airline outright.
 Holyman was not willing to sell, nor to work for a government-owned body, but was interested in setting up a "composite company", the details of which proposal remained unclear.